Do you follow a certain curriculum?

-Independence is fostered by encouraging the child to make his/her choices throughout the day which include activities that are on the child’s level, using a schedule which is consistent and predictable, and trusting the children to make choices about how they use their time.
-The teachers work with the children during their play to develop the problem solving techniques that create the basis of our curriculum.
-Learning to negotiate with others is a life-long skill that will serve our children well into adulthood.
+Independence is fostered by encouraging the child to make his/her choices throughout the day using a schedule which is consistent and predictable, and trusting the children to make choices about how they use their time.
+The teachers work with the children during their play to develop the problem solving techniques and deepen/enrich the learning opportunities that create the basis of our curriculum.
+Learning to negotiate with each other is a life-long skill and a natural by-product of problem solving that will serve our children well into adulthood.

 Teachers share their curriculum planning with parents through calendars and newsletters.
 The daily schedules are posted in the classroom and the parents meet with the teachers twice a year for formal conferences.
 Parents are always welcome to volunteer in the classroom to see the children carrying out their work.